 Have you ever been curious about how a coyote, kit fox, and badger pelt would feel?
 Have you ever wondered what the skull of a roadrunner or the eye sockets of an owl look like?
 Join a ranger for an informative discussion about the amazing animals that live at White Sands National Monument.
 The ranger will have pelts, skulls, props, and other interesting facts to provide you with a hands-on look and feel of the elusive wildlife of White Sands.

-Offered daily at 3 p.m.
-Memorial Day through Labor Day and on weekends the rest of the year.
+Offered Sundays at 3 p.m.
+Memorial Day through Labor Day.

 Reservations are not required or permitted.